mirkoperillo/mirkoperillo/README.md

 I'm a freelance computer scientist who likes to work as much as possible with Free software.

-- 🛠️ my daily toolbox: Java, Vuejs, Go.
+- 🛠️ my daily toolbox: Java, Go.
 - 🌱 I like to create and contribute projects in a lot of languages.

 ### ❤️ My projects